grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "Bring us up to the surface Shakes.
 The first thing we have to do is try to confuse that sub into following the _Gnat_, even if just for a little bit.
 We are not ready to use the _Prospect_ for bait... yet."

 "OK Hemi, to the surface and running on diesel it is."
 Shakes gave the _Gnat_ a little throttle while peering through the small viewport in front of him.
-He turned the steering yolk and drove the _Gnat_ silently out from under the _Prospect_ for a few hundred meters, then pulled back and the little submarine rose until the bow poked softly through the oily ocean surface.
+He turned the steering yoke and drove the _Gnat_ silently out from under the _Prospect_ for a few hundred meters, then pulled back and the little submarine rose until the bow poked softly through the oily ocean surface.

 "OK we're on the surface."
 Shakes turned around in the pilot's seat to talk to Hemi who was sorting his gear in the hold behind him.
 "Hemi, can you switch the drive from the electric motor to the diesel?
 The levers are just back there behind the engine."

 Hemi squeezed past the diesel engine that took up most of the interior floorspace in the rear third of the submarine.
 There he found a series of levers that stuck up from the floor.
-He had to take a minute to read the labels, but it rapidly made sense to his mechanically-inclined mind.
+He had to take a minute to read the hand-written labels, but it rapidly made sense to his mechanically-inclined mind.
 The system had a clutch so the switch between the power sources to the propeller could be made without stopping the boat.
 Hemi threw out the clutch lever, moved the selection lever over to the diesel, and let the clutch back in.

 "OK Shakes, looks like it should be on diesel drive now."
 Hemi called forward.